Breakster/rhythmruby/README.md

 -----
 check out the examples provided and the documentation based on YARD.
 The examples are aimed at creating single and multi instrument rhythms.

+in the next minimal example we have skipped the creation of the rhythm string. we write a predefined rhythm to midi

+**a minimal example**
+    require 'rhythmruby'
+    midiNote = 50 # midi note assigned to drum hits bpm = 120 # beats per minute of midi file fileName = 'testing.midi' # name of midi file
+    countBase = 1.0/4.0 # one symbol represents a sixteenth note (one fourth of a quarternote)

+    rhythm = '#---#---' # two quarternote drum hits, on sixteenth note base midiInfo = RhythmParser.parseRhythm(rhythm, countBase, midiNote)

+    midiWriter = MidiWriter.new(bpm) # midiWriter instance administrating one MIDI song midiTrack = midiWriter.createTrack() # create track in the MIDI song midiWriter.writeSeqToTrack(midiInfo, midiTrack) # write the parsed rhythm to a MIDI track midiWriter.writeToFile(fileName) # write MIDI song to file

 Classes
 -------